Detection of astrophysical gravitational wave sources by TianQin and LISA: Massive black holes binaries

 \subsection{Comparing TianQin, LISA \& joint detection}

-For MBHBs, LISA has a clear advantage compared to TianQin in terms of detection distance which, in general, should correlate with a higher SNR in LISA.
-However, for sources with a comparable SNR in TianQin and LISA, the detection errors are comparable, too.
-LISA gets better results for MBHBs at the higher end of the mass range but TianQin can obtain lower detection errors for lower-mass MBHBs.
-For other parameters, like the sky localization TianQin and LISA, can obtain similar results depending on the properties of the source.
+For MBHBs, LISA has a clear advantage compared to TianQin in terms of detection distance which also correlates with a higher SNR.
+The higher SNR results in LISA also having a better detection accuracy for most parameters.
+Only for low-mass sources with a total mass below $2\times10^5\,{\rm M_\odot}$ as well as for the source's inclination and the spin of the MBHs TianQin can perform at a similar level as LISA.
+Moreover, for sky localization, the contributions of TianQin to the joint detection can be significant despite performing one to two orders of magnitude worse than LISA.

 We show in \fref{fig:mbhb_radar} the performance ratio $Q$ for TianQin and LISA compared to the joint detection.
-For all parameters considered, on average LISA alone performs better than TianQin alone only having comparable results for the inclination of the source $\iota$, the effective spin along the angular momentum $\chi_z$, and the sky localization $\Omega$ along the polar angle $\theta_{\rm bar}$.
-The total mass $M$ is constrained on average much better by LISA alone due to the dominance of heavy MBHs but on average the joint detection performs significantly better than the single detectors.
-Therefore, a great benefit can be expected from joint detection, in particular, in terms of covering the full mass spectrum.
+For all parameters considered, on average LISA alone performs significantly better than TianQin alone.
+In particular, LISA dominates the result of the joint detection for the luminosity distance $D_L$, the source's inclination $\iota$, and the magnitude of the spin along the angular momentum $\chi_z$.
+However, TianQin's contribution to joint detection is significant for the mass due to its comparable performance for low masses and for sky localization.
+Therefore, a great benefit can be expected from joint detection, in particular, in terms of covering the full mass spectrum and localizing the source.